Skip to content

 Feature Flags

 Feature flags control which system capabilities are available.
-Eight flags default to true; compaction is opt-in and defaults to false.
-Setting a true-by-default flag to false removes the capability entirely — the tool is not registered, not visible to the LLM, and is rejected if a client calls it directly.
+All nine flags default to true.
+Setting a tool-gated flag to false removes the capability entirely — the tool is not registered, not visible to the LLM, and is rejected if a client calls it directly. compaction gates engine behavior rather than a tool: setting it to false disables history compaction.

 Add a features object to your nimblebrain.json: